 **To ensure you have the right amount of meat, estimate about 1/2 pound of boneless ham per person and 3/4 pound of bone-in ham per person.

 ***If you are having difficulty fitting your ham into the crock pot because of the bone or overall size, you can trim off a chunk of the ham to make it fit.
 You can also cover the slow cooker with heavy duty foil that is tightly-sealed.
-There will be some liquid from the steam that will drip down the slow cooker, so you may want to beware of that.
+There will be some liquid from the steam that will drip down the slow cooker, so you may want to be aware of that.

 Serving: 1serving, Calories: 400kcal, Carbohydrates: 25g, Protein: 24g, Fat: 15g, Saturated Fat: 6g, Cholesterol: 70mg, Sodium: 557mg, Potassium: 489mg, Sugar: 23g, Vitamin C: 3mg, Calcium: 78mg, Iron: 1.3mg